Skip to content

 test_helpers.test_clock.readyThe clock has completed advancing to the specified time.

-To poll the state of the clock, retrieve it by ID to examine its status.
+To poll the status of the clock, retrieve it by ID to examine its status.

 Command Line